Lifting a beam into position during the construction of the first half of the new Broderick Road bridge

 - a wider two-lane off-ramp from State Highway 1 and new traffic lights at the intersection of Johnsonville Road and Fraser Avenue

-- upgrading the intersection of Johnsonville and Broderick roads
+- an upgrade of the intersection of Johnsonville and Broderick roads

 - new traffic lights and signalised pedestrian crossings at the intersection of Broderick Road and Gothic Street

-- replacing the Broderick Road / Moorefield Road bridge over the railway lines with a new bridge that will be longer and one lane wider to allow for possible dual rail tracks into Johnsonville Railway Station
+- replacing the Broderick Road / Moorefield Road bridge over the railway lines with a new bridge that is longer and wider, providing cycle lanes and allowing for possible future dual rail tracks into Johnsonville Railway Station

-- improving the signalised pedestrian crossings on Johnsonville Road, and a new signalised crossing will replace the zebra crossing on Broderick Road
+- improvements to the signalised pedestrian crossings on Johnsonville Road

 - a new path for cyclists and pedestrians to by-pass the two northern roundabouts (at the intersection of Johnsonville and Moorefield roads, and Ironside, Helston and Middleton roads)